 Jordy Navarra (pictured) with JP Cruz

-Why go: Opened in 2016, Toyo Eatery is the brainchild of Filipino chef Jordy Navarra, founded on a philosophy of re-discovery of national identity through the country’s products, cuisine and culture.
+Why go: Opened in 2016, Toyo Eatery is founded on the philosophy of rediscovering national identity through the Philippines’ products, cuisine and culture.
 The restaurant makes its debut onto the Asia’s 50 Best Restaurants list this year after being selected as the Miele One To Watch in 2018.

-Behind the name: ‘Toyo’ is the Filipino word for soy sauce, a simple condiment created through a complex production system.
-The restaurant plays with elements of the local language and heritage, resulting in dishes that are steeped in the country’s identity, but modern in flavour and presentation.
+Behind the name: Toyo is the Filipino word for soy sauce, a simple condiment created through a complex production system.
+The name also references a saying in the Philippines, “May toyo sa ulo”, which translates as “Soy sauce in the brain”, an idiom use to call out crazy people.
+The restaurant plays with elements of Philippine language and heritage, resulting in dishes that are steeped in the country’s identity, marrying familiar local flavours with modern presentations.

 Images: Miguel Nacianceno, Sonny Thakur